Interviewing with Confidence Answering Common and Behavioral Questions

 Common Questions

-No. Terms like "servant leadership" are okay, but they have become background noise in interviews today.
+No. Terms like "servant leadership" are fine, but they have become background noise in interviews today.

-If you skip the labels and instead describe a specific difficult situation you handled, you prove you have the skill, not just the vocabulary.
+If you skip the labels and describe a specific difficult situation you handled, you prove you have the skill—not just the vocabulary.
 Showing your actual work always matters more than listing definitions.

-It is risky if you don't show how you fixed it.
-However, talking about a tough time and focusing on the smart way you handled it actually shows you are very smart and emotionally strong.
+Only risky if you don't show how you fixed it.
+Talking about a tough time and focusing on the smart way you handled it shows emotional intelligence and resilience.

 Interviewers don't want someone who has never had problems; they want someone who stays focused and thoughtful when everything goes wrong.